-One of the conclusions of the 2016 Report on Fossil fuel supplies during consideration of onshore fracking by the Oireachtas Committee on Communications, Climate Action was a clear statement that the continued exploration of fossil fuels is regressive policy: 'The committee also feels that further investment in exploitation of fossil fuels would in all likelihood reduce investment in sustainable sources of energy.'
-14
+One of the conclusions of the 2016 Report on Fossil fuel supplies during consideration of onshore fracking by the Oireachtas Committee on Communications, Climate Action was a clear statement that the continued exploration of fossil fuels is regressive policy: 'The committee also feels that further investment in exploitation of fossil fuels would in all likelihood reduce investment in sustainable sources of energy.'14

 Minister Bruton has repeatedly acknowledged that delaying action on climate change means the final costs of adjustment are much higher and the potential for opportunities are much lower or completely lost.
-He has called for discouragement of 'new private or public investments being made now which lock us in to high carbon patterns of living'.
+He has called for discouragement of 'new private or public investments being made now which lock us in to high carbon patterns of living'.15

-While industry and the Government claim that the Bill will not reduce Ireland's emissions, it is clear that enactment of the Bill will in fact, significantly promote a just transition to a decarbonised economy.
-By removing the open-ended option to exploit indigenous reserves, the Bill will encourage increased research, policy development and investment in energy efficiency, indigenous renewables
+While industry and the Government claim that the Bill will not reduce Ireland's emissions, it is clear that enactment of the Bill will in fact, significantly promote the transition to a decarbonised economy.
+By removing the open-ended option to exploit indigenous reserves, the Bill will encourage increased research, policy development and investment in energy efficiency, indigenous renewables and reduction and diversification of Ireland's imported energy.
+Passage of the CEM Bill will give investors, the incumbent and start-up private sector, researchers and students, a clear indication of the employment and industries where the State intends to prioritise job creation and economic activity in the decades ahead.